justinsisley/Invisible-Framework/readme.md

 > __NOTE:__ Just like the client, the server only requires one file: __server/index.js__.
 All other files and folders are up to you.
 Unlike the client, server files are not parsed by Babel, so your syntax is limited only by the version of Node.js that you're running.

-See the [IFrame demo project](https://github.com/justinsisley/Invisible-Framework-demo) for more information.
+See the [the Invisible Framework demo project](https://github.com/justinsisley/Invisible-Framework-demo) for more information.

 ## Tests

-One of IFrame's strengths is how easy it makes writing and running tests.
+One of the Invisible Framework's strengths is how easy it makes writing and running tests.

 > __NOTE:__ If the `npm start` process is still running, stop it using ctrl+c.